 Carrie Mandelin with The Boldt Company says, "Adrenaline and Northwestern Medicine provided great, forward-thinking on piloting a different approach to increasing brand awareness and improving the patient experience.
 This team has created a more collaborative, interdepartmental effort between design/construction and brand/marketing, removing the silos and already proving outstanding outcomes!"

 Within the healthcare environment, spaces must be designed for flexibility and function.
-In healthcare those functions are: advisement, expertise, privacy, consultation and complexity.
-The space design must follow the patient journey from entrance to check-in to exam, while optimizing back-of-the-house functions to keep the whole system running.
-Patients don’t want to see how the whole operation is run and jump through hoops to get their – sometimes pressing – healthcare needs met.
-They want efficiency, convenience and seamless experiences, like they get in other areas of their lives.
+In healthcare, those functions are advisement, expertise, privacy, consultation and complexity.
+The space design must follow the patient journey from entrance to check-in to exam while optimizing back-of-the-house functions to keep the whole system running.
+Patients don’t want to see how the whole operation is run and jump through hoops to get their – sometimes pressing – healthcare needs to be met.
+They want efficiency, convenience and seamless experiences like they get in other areas of their lives.

 On a macro level today, America’s healthcare infrastructure is aging out and is challenged in an increasingly competitive marketplace of choice.
 In fact, most healthcare systems were originally designed with the hospital or healthcare facility’s needs in mind first, providing a place to deliver care – where the form and function were primarily based on doctor, nursing, staff, and institutional needs.
 With choice abounding in an omni-channel world, consumers have now flipped the script.
 They’re demanding the same level of customization, convenience and care available in every other area of their lives and healthcare institutions like Northwestern Medicine are rising to this challenge.